NBA Rumors: Gordon Hayward Reveals ‘Most Frustrating Part’ Of His Second Season With Boston Celtics

 — バスケットボールMagazine (@Basketmatome) March 5, 2019

-Gordon Hayward definitely has a point.
-Unlike in Utah where the ball is mostly in his hands, Hayward needs to battle for possessions against other ball dominant players in Boston.
+Hayward definitely has a point.
+Unlike in Utah where the ball was mostly in his hands, Hayward needs to battle for possessions against other ball-dominant players in Boston.
 Aside from Kyrie Irving, the Celtics also have Jayson Tatum, Jaylen Brown, Al Horford, and Marcus Morris vying for shots.
 Despite his struggle, Hayward said that he never felt that his teammates are frustrated with him.
 However, he knows that most of them are not happy with their current situations.

-Celtics Head Coach Brad Stevens said that he and his coaching staff should take some of the blame for Gordon Hayward’s poor performance.
-Stevens admitted that they handled Hayward’s situation incorrectly, adding that they should also focus on what he can’t do and not just where he’s best at.
+Celtics Head Coach Stevens said that he and his coaching staff should take some of the blame for Hayward’s poor performance.
+Stevens admitted that they handled his situation incorrectly, adding that they should also focus on what he can’t do and not just where he’s best at.

-In order to have a strong chance of fully dominating the Eastern Conference and winning the NBA championship title, the Celtics really need the All-Star Gordon Hayward back.
+In order to have a strong chance of fully dominating the Eastern Conference and winning the NBA championship title, the Celtics really need the All-Star Hayward back.
 However, it remains unknown if Hayward can make it happen this season.